University of Denver

 In 2016, I was awarded the Excellence in Research Award, University of Denver, Division of Natural Sciences and Mathematics, for the academic year 2015-2016.See Grants and Awards for the listing of these and previous grants and awards.

 In Fall 2019, I am teaching Calculus (MATH 1951).
-In Winter 2020, I will teach Mathematical Logic (MATH 3060).
-In Spring 2020, I will teach Real Analysis I (MATH 3161) and Perspectives in Art (MATH 1150).
+In Winter 2020, I taught Mathematical Logic (MATH 3060) and Perspectives in Art (MATH 1150).
+In Spring 2020, I am teaching Real Analysis I (MATH 3161), online of course.
 In Fall 2018 I taught Calculus 1 (MATH 1951) and Set Theory (MATH 3050).
 In Winter 2019 I focused solely on research.
 In Spring 2019 I taught a graduate course in Set Theory and Infinite Combinatorics (MATH4700).
 This was a new course, focusing on Ramsey Theory and forcing, drawing from Todorcevic's book "Introduction to Ramsey Spaces," Kunen's "Set Theory," and various research articles.
 The intent is to develop background in this area and introduce students to current research topics.
 I also taught Perspectives in Art (MATH1150).

 Women in Mathematics.